-This important project will ensure the Tasmania Prison Service has modern, fit for purpose, and secure facilities that allow for a strong focus on rehabilitation, and that is why the Tasmanian Government is investing $270 million in the project.
+This important project will ensure the Tasmania Prison Service has modern, secure, fit for purpose facilities that allow for a strong focus on rehabilitation, and that is why the Tasmanian Government is investing $270 million in the project.
 It is expected to create hundreds of jobs during construction with flow-on benefits to the Tasmanian community.
 Once the new correctional facility is operational, it will continue to support the local economy by creating employment opportunities for a range of correctional and support staff, and through the use of local contractors and suppliers, wherever possible.

-As the NCF will predominantly accommodate sentenced offenders who are progressing through their sentences and starting to prepare for reintegration into the community, the Government is also investing $50 million to build a new maximum security unit within the existing Risdon Prison Complex in southern Tasmania, to help alleviate current bed pressures for serious, maximum security rated offenders.
+As the NCF will predominantly accommodate sentenced offenders who are progressing through their sentences and starting to prepare for reintegration into the community, the Government is also investing $50 million to build a new maximum security unit within the existing Risdon Prison Complex in southern Tasmania, to help alleviate current bed pressures for maximum security rated offenders.